 Protest isn’t a gift from the State – it’s our fundamental right.
-But it has been under attack for years.
-And now the Government’s Police, Crime, Sentencing and Courts Bill will give police even more powers to shut down protests, and will criminalise people for taking to the streets to challenge injustice.
+But the Government’s new Policing Act and Public Order Act give police powers to shut down protests and criminalise people for taking to the streets

 Protest is fundamental to democracy and has a long, proud history in the UK.
 But it has often come under threat.

-They have even arrested Legal Observers who act as independent witnesses to police behaviour at protests to help ensure people’s rights are respected.
+- Police have arrested Legal Observers who act as independent witnesses to police behaviour at protests to help ensure people’s rights are respected.
 This is a shameful tactic to deter people from taking to the streets.

 WHY SHOULD WE BE CONCERNED?

 Protest empowers communities to stand up to injustice, influence decision makers and play an active part in democracy between elections.

 And throughout history civil disobedience has been vital to safeguarding our democracy and securing our rights – from women’s right to vote, to the right to be protected from discrimination.